Local connectedness of boundaries for relatively hyperbolic groups: Pretrees and non-nesting actions

 For points $x,y$ in a pretree $K$, the \emph{open interval} $(x,y)$ is the set of all $z$ between $x$ and $y$.
 The \emph{closed interval} $[x,y]$ is the set $(x,y) \cup \{x,y\}$.
 Half-open intervals are defined similarly.
 Distinct points $x\ne y$ are \emph{adjacent} if the interval $(x,y)$ is empty.
 A pretree is \emph{discrete} if every interval $(x,y)$ is finite.
 A subset $Q$ of a pretree $K$ is \emph{dense} in $K$ if for all distinct $x, y \in K$ the interval $(x,y)$ contains at least one point of $Q$.
 We say $K$ is \emph{dense} if it is dense in itself.

 A subset $A$ of a pretree $K$ is \emph{full} if $ [x, y] \subseteq A $ for all $x, y \in A$.
 An $arc$ of a pretree is a nonempty full subset $A$ such that for all distinct $x, y, z \in A$, we have $xyz$ or $yzx$ or $zxy$.
+Note that every interval is an arc.
+A \emph{direction} on an arc $A$ is a linear order $<$ on $A$ such that $xyz$ holds if and only if either $x<y<z$ or $z<y<x$.
+We refer to $(A,<)$ as a \emph{directed} arc.
+Any arc with at least two elements admits precisely two directions.
+A \emph{final segment} of a directed arc $A$ is a subset $B \subseteq A$ such that if $x \in B$ and $y \in A$ with $x\le y$, then $y \in B$.
+Two directed arcs $A$ and $A'$ are \emph{cofinal} if they have a common final segment.

 A pretree is \emph{complete} if every arc is an interval.
 A pretree is \emph{interval complete} if every arc contained in an interval is itself an interval.
 We note that if $K$ is a complete pretree, then any full subpretree of $K$ is interval complete.

 Suppose $K$ is a pretree.
 The \emph{median} $c = \text{med}(x,y,z)$ of a triple of points $x,y,z \in K$ is the unique point $c \in [x, y] \cap [y, z] \cap [z, x]$.
 A \emph{median pretree} is a pretree in which every triple has a median.